Clonazepam (By mouth)

 KlonoPINThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use this medicine if you had an allergic reaction to clonazepam or to similar medicines, are pregnant or breastfeeding, or have severe liver disease or narrow-angle glaucoma.
+Do not use it if you had an allergic reaction to clonazepam or to similar medicines, or if you are pregnant or breastfeeding.

 How to Use This Medicine: